TrasheRacer/TrasheRacer.github.io/docs/_posts/2026-11-25-TBHTG-0-intro.markdown

 Nothing changes like time, and in there is enough freedom to breathe.
 You think and listen and talk and wonder if maybe, just maybe, an oppourtunity might arise.
 A black swan at the break of dawn, some moment where by chance or by fate things can be **changed** for the better, for the long run.
-An instant that may never come, but if it ever does - you leave your door open and your front door on.
+An instant that may never come, but if it ever does - you leave your door open and your hall light on.

 This is for you, and for me.